 13th May 2015 – paint is thoroughly wiped off with thinners, its a messy job but someone has to do it!

 08/06/2015 – Almost completely stripped and ready for the jet wash.
-Underside is nearly stripped, just the inboard section of the wing to strip and the walkway cleaned off ready for the new 3M covering.
+The underside is nearly stripped, just the inboard section of the wing to strip and the walkway cleaned off ready for the new 3M covering.

 16/06/2015 – The wing has been completely stripped and sanded…